Nayni/WA-Radar-CORE/README.md

 -- By default a width of 4 is used, if you want a bigger line, you are free to adjust the width core:Connect("player", "Bob", 10)

--- By default CORE will draw a line segment meaning that the line will be drawn between the two players and won't be extended.
+-- By default CORE will draw a line segment.
+The line will be drawn between the two players and won't be extended.
 -- You are able to override this by supplying different 'extend modes'.
-Read more about extend modes in the Init function of CORE. local EXTEND = core.constants.lines.extend.EXTEND -- will extend the line both ways core:Connect("player", "Bob", 4, EXTEND)
+-- See the CORE_Init.lua for more info. local EXTEND = core.constants.lines.extend.EXTEND -- will extend the line both ways core:Connect("player", "Bob", 4, EXTEND)

--- By default CORE sees a line as a dangerous thing meaning that standing on the line that's drawn will indicate you are in danger.
+-- By default CORE sees a line as a dangerous thing.
+Standing on the line will indicate you are in danger.
 -- To turn this around you can pass different 'danger modes'.
-Read more about 'danger modes' in the Init function of CORE. local FRIENDLY = core.constants.lines.danger.FRIENDLY -- will classify the line as friendly core:Connect("player", "Bob", 4, EXTEND, FRIENDLY)
+-- See the CORE_Init.lua for more info. local FRIENDLY = core.constants.lines.danger.FRIENDLY -- will classify the line as friendly core:Connect("player", "Bob", 4, EXTEND, FRIENDLY)